valsophie/AirBnB-Hotel-in-Berlin/README  of project/README.md

 As written before, the number of Airbnb listings has grown over the last years.
 Today it seems that just based on the number of available rooms in Berlin, booking a room on Airbnb is a true alternative to booking a hotel room.
 The questions/assumptions we have are:

-1. How is the density of Airbnb listings compared to the density of hotels throughout the city?
+1. How is the umber of Airbnb listings compared to the number of hotels throughout the city?
 Does a higher number of hotels in a specific area correlate to a higher number of Airbnb apartments?
-        We assume that there might be a negative correlation as hotels might not be in residential areas.
+        We assume that this is not be the case, as hotels might not be in residential areas.

 2. How do the prices compare to each other?
 Do higher hotel prices in some areas result in higher prices per night in an Airbnb apartment?
         There might be a positive correlation as expensive hotels are most likely in areas with high